Jollysampson/Jira-Ticket-System-Creation-Using-Atlassian/README.md

 <img width="1366" height="578" alt="Image" src="https://github.com/user-attachments/assets/fa18567a-262e-4eca-8cb2-350cdf5f7ce5" />
 ---

-# BEFORE WE PROCEED, LET UNDERSTAND WHAT ITSM IS AND WHAT IT DOES
+# BEFORE WE PROCEED, LET'S UNDERSTAND WHAT ITSM IS AND WHAT IT DOES

 **What is ITSM?**

 *ITSM (IT Service Management) refers to the end-to-end management of IT services.
 It covers how IT teams:*
 ---
-Set goals
+- Set goals
 ---
-Plan services
+- Plan services
 ---
-Deliver services
+- Deliver services
 ---
-Provide support
+- Provide support
 ---
-Resolve issues
+- Resolve issues

----
-Manage critical IT processes and actions
+- Manage critical IT processes and actions
 ---

 # What is Jira Service Management?